rails/propshaft/UPGRADING.md

 **Module resolution**

-Webpacker included the the `source_path` into module resolution, so statements like `import 'channels'` imported`app/javascript/channels/`.
+Webpacker included the `source_path` (default: `app/javascript/`) into module resolution, so a statement like `import 'channels'` imported `app/javascript/channels/`.
 After migrating to `jsbundling-rails` this is no longer the case.
 You will need to update your `webpack.config.js` to include the following if you wish to maintain that behaviour:

 ```javascript
 module.exports = {